SELAHATTIN KURTER, MD EXECUTIVE DIRECTOR, BOARD CERTIFIED ADDICTION MEDICINE (SUBOXONE & VIVITROL), BOARD CERTIFIED PSYCHIATRY

 If you are looking for a supportive and challenging counselor to work collaboratively with in order to overcome your struggles and achieve your goals, and/or you have an interest in joining a great group of individuals working toward the same goals as you in an IOP group, then please feel free to contact Jaimie at 414-810-4844 ex 123

-Caitlyn facilitates the Road to Recovery medication assisted treatment (MAT) aftercare group.
-She will graduate in May 2017 from the University of Wisconsin - Milwaukee with a Master of Arts in Social Work along with certificates in substance abuse counseling and trauma informed care.
+Caitlyn facilitates the evening intensive outpatient program (IOP).
+She graduated from the University of Wisconsin - Milwaukee with a Master of Arts in Social Work along with certificates in substance abuse counseling and trauma informed care.
+Caitlyn also provides mental health & AODA therapy individually at West Grove Clinic.

-SARAH JENKINS, LPC, SASD, SUBSTANCE ABUSE, NEUROFEEDBACK, DEPRESSION, ANXIETY
+SARAH JENKINS, LPC, SASD, SUBSTANCE ABUSE, NEUROFEEDBACK, DEPRESSION, ANXIETY, COUPLES COUNSELING

 Sarah has been practicing as professional counselor in Wisconsin since 2002.
 She has a BS in Health Promotion and Wellness, along with a Masters in Professional Counseling.